Biology

 A separate endorsement of practical skills will be taken alongside the A-level.
 This is assessed by teachers and is based on direct observation of students’ competency in a range of skills that are not assessable in written examinations.
 Throughout the course pupils will have the opportunity to use a variety of apparatus to demonstrate and develop their techniques.

-Biology is an essential subject for any form of biomedical science, including medicine, dentistry, physiotherapy and veterinary science.
+Biology is an essential subject for any form of biomedical science, including medicine, dentistry, physiotherapy, and veterinary science.
 It is also a superb foundation for a future in research and is highly regarded by competitive courses.
-An A grade in GCSE biology (or 7-7 in Double award science) is needed to be accepted.
+A grade 7 in GCSE biology (or 7-7 in Double award science) is needed to be accepted.

 In the long history of humankind (and animal kind, too) those who learned to collaborate and improvise most effectively have prevailed